 Your private key is all you need to send signed messages and decrypt messages that you receive on your selected email account.
 Should the private key fall in other hands, this would allow someone else to sign messages on your behalf and decrypt messages that were supposed for your eyes only.
-Luckily, GnuPG uses an additional layer of protection: the private key is protected with a secret passphrase.
+Luckily, OpenPGP uses an additional layer of protection: the private key is protected with a secret passphrase.
 Choose something for your passphrase that is easy to remember but very hard for someone to guess.

 If you forget your passphrase, you will be unable to use your private key.
 There is no way to recover the passphrase.
 Your only hope is to try to remember what the passphrase was.
-This is a security feature of GnuPG and cannot be circumvented.
+This is a security feature of OpenPGP and cannot be circumvented.

 After entering your passphrase twice, Enigmail will generate the key.
 Your computer makes use of a great quantity of random numbers in order to create the key.
 You may speed up the process by using the computer in the meanwhile, or simply by randomly typing on the keyboard or wiggling the mouse around to generate more randomness.
 On a modern computer, a standard 4096-bit RSA key pair takes no more than a few seconds to generate.

 Congratulations!
 You just created your first key pair.